 Sales pipeline management is one of those things that you probably don’t want to think about a lot, but you really should.
 Ergo, generating sales pipeline management best practices can only improve your business.

-It sounds a little dry, but your sales pipeline is the crux of your business; if you don’t sell, you won’t be in business anymore.
+It sounds a little dry, but your sales pipeline which can be managed in a product like Keap, is the crux of your business; if you don’t sell, you won’t be in business anymore.
 So it's important to determine the individual sales pipeline stages.

 What is a sales pipeline?